BhaveshKhaple/NLQ-AI-Assistant-for-Clinical-Data-T5-Based-/README.md

 ## 🎉 **Ready to Transform Clinical Data Access**

 **This Clinical NLQ AI Assistant represents a complete, production-ready solution** that bridges the gap between healthcare professionals and complex clinical databases.
-With cutting-edge AI integration, comprehensive testing, and multiple deployment options, it's ready to revolutionize how medical data is accessed and analyzed.
+With cutting-edge AI integration, schema-enhanced RAG system, smart input detection, and comprehensive testing, it's ready to revolutionize how medical data is accessed and analyzed.

-**🚀 Start exploring your clinical data with the power of natural language today!**
+**🚀 Start exploring your clinical data with the power of intelligent natural language processing today!**

 ---